divio/divio-cloud-docs/how-to/flask-create-deploy.rst

     uwsgi==2.0.19.1
     gunicorn==20.0.4

-Check that the version of Flask is correct, and note that you may have Python components of your own that need to be added.
+Check that the version of Flask is correct, and include any other Python components required by your project.

 Local container orchestration with ``docker-compose.yml``